 Spices: The Healing Essence of Indian Cuisine

 Spices hold a special place in Indian cuisine, not just for their flavor but for their medicinal properties.
-Spices like turmeric, ginger, cumin, coriander, and cardamom are packed with antioxidants and anti-inflammatory properties.
-In Ayurveda, spices are used to balance doshas, boost immunity, and aid digestion.
+Turmeric, ginger, cumin, coriander, and cardamom offer a wealth of antioxidants and anti-inflammatory properties.
+In Ayurveda, practitioners use spices to balance doshas, boost immunity, and aid digestion.
 Their therapeutic properties make them an essential component of both cooking and healing in ancient Indian culture.

 Herbs and Medicinal Plants: Nature’s Pharmacy